 It’s said that she caught scarlet fever and tragically died from the disease!

-Wymering Manor, Portsmouth
+Wymering Manor, Wymering

 Spooked visitors and former residents of the manor house have reported sudden temperature drops, furniture moving on its own accord and hearing the phantom sounds of children whispering and crying.